oracle-samples/cclunit-framework/cclunit-framework-source/doc/CCLUTMOCKING.md

     ; to verify (among other things) that an insert or a delete worked correctly. set mock_table_person = cclutDefineMockTable("person", "person_id|name_last|name_first|birth_dt_tm",
 	    "f8|vc|vc|dq8")

-	; Add a constraint that the person_id cannot be null call cclutAddMockConstraint("person", "person_id", "not null")

 	; Add a non-unique index to name_last call cclutAddMockIndex("person", "name_last", FALSE)